cbworden/shake-doc/software_guide.rst

 conditions they will be used.
 An appropriate Ground-Motion/Intensity Conversion equation must likewise be chosen.
 The operator may also elect to use an Intensity Prediction Equation (IPE), or to use the default virtual IPE.
-For best results, the operator will need to provide a Vs30 grid, and while the USGS's Vs30 server can supply such a grid based on topographic slope, and grid based on regional geology is preferable.
+For best results, the operator will need to provide a Vs30 grid, and while the `USGS's Vs30 server <http://earthquake.usgs.gov/hazards/apps/vs30/>`_ can supply such a grid based on topographic slope, and grid based on regional geology is preferable [#]_.
 The user must also decide whether to use GMPE-native or Borcherdt-style site correction factors.
 This is just a partial list of configuration choices, there are numerous other configurable parameters - grid spacing, bias parameters, outlier detection and flagging,